-After compiling this booklet, I realized once again that the Cultural Affairs Department has been sustained by the cooperation of many people.
-I would like to thank the teachers at the center who have always supported us from the time we started the cultural classes, the teachers of the cultural classes who always teach us with their heart and soul, and the assistants who have always been there to help us.
-I would like to express my heartfelt thanks to the teachers and assistants in the culture class who taught me, and to Zeinab Naderpour for the English translations.
+After compiling this booklet, we realized once again that the Cultural Affairs Department has been sustained by the cooperation of many people.
+We would like to thank the teachers at the center who have always supported us from the time we started the cultural classes, the teachers of the cultural classes who always teach us with their heart and soul, and the assistants who have always been there to help us.
+We would like to express our heartfelt thanks to the teachers and assistants in the culture class who taught us, and to Ishida Rina for the English translations.

-The Center for International Education Lee Hyeasook, Nagata Saki, Goo Hyunmin, Liu Yelin
+The Center for International Education Lee Hyeasook, Liu Yelin, Kanai Yoko, Niwata Yumie